Gianni Da Ros given 20-year doping ban

 Gianni Da Ros has been given a record 20-year ban by Italy’s National Anti-doping Tribunal for trafficking doping substances.

-The 23-year-old, who used to ride for Liquigas, was arrested in March in the northern city of
+The 23-year-old, who used to ride for Liquigas, was arrested in March in the northern city of Padua.
+He was one of 12 people detained as part of an investigation ordered by the Milan state prosecutor.

 Aside from Da Ros, amateur racers, physios, gym staff and traders were caught up in the doping dragnet, which saw 64 searches of properties across the country.